joaocosentino/joaocosentino/README.md

 <h1 align="center">Hi 👋, I'm João</h1>
 <h3 align="center">An electronic engineer with eager to become AI and Data Scientist Expert</h3>

-- 🌱 I’m currently engaged in a Computer Science MSc, my research line is focused on Deep Learning models**
+- 🌱 I’m currently engaged in a Computer Science MSc, my research line is focused on Digital Twin Models for Open Banking and Open Finance Risk Assessment**

 - 📫 How to reach me **joao.cosentino@gmail.com**